 ‘A powerful story of family, place and belonging.’ – Kate Grenville, author of A Room Made of Leaves

-‘A remarkable story of courage and a love of country.
-The tenacity of an Aboriginal woman, Wagadhaany, is made possible by the deep strength of the earth she walks on ...
-It is a story that hums with contemporary resonance.
-Anita Heiss writes with heart and energy on every page of this novel.’ – Tony Birch, author of The White Girl
+‘A remarkable story of courage and a love of country ...
+Anita Heiss writes with heart and energy on every page.’ – Tony Birch, author of The White Girl

 'It is a love story, a story of loss, a hopeful story.
 The river is a guide, but you have to be open to its spiritual lessons.' – Terri Janke

-‘Anita Heiss is at the height of her storytelling powers in this inspiring, heart-breaking, profound tale that explores the deep, eternal connection to country and the resilience of the human heart.
-Wagadhaany is a timeless heroine who reminds us of the steps our ancestors walked.’ – Larissa Behrendt, filmmaker and author
+‘Anita Heiss is at the height of her storytelling powers in this inspiring, heart-breaking, profound tale.’ – Larissa Behrendt, filmmaker and author

 'The novel flows like the great Murrumbidgee River itself, with powerful undercurrents that sweep the reader along - I feel it's a book that all Australians should read, to try and understand why our colonial past still causes so much pain and grievance.’ – Kate Forsyth, author of The Blue Rose